Billionaire Profile

 Early Life and Education

 Mark Anthony Stevens was born on February 17, 1960, in Los Angeles County, California.
-His father was a U.S. Navy veteran and an environmental test engineer, and his mother was an administrative assistant.
-Stevens graduated from Culver City High School.
-He went on to earn bachelor's degrees in electrical engineering and economics in 1981, a master's degree in computer engineering in 1984 from the University of Southern California (USC), and an MBA from Harvard Business School in 1989.
+He earned bachelor's degrees in electrical engineering and economics in 1981, and a master's degree in computer engineering in 1984 from the University of Southern California.
+He later pursued an MBA at Harvard Business School.

 Rise to Success